Hide

 I know it’s seriously corny, but this makes me smile every time I drink it.

-Houjicha from Samovar
+drank Houjicha by Samovar

 So I lost this elaborate post I just wrote…so I’m going to just gloss over it because I’m lazy and want to hurry and get to my newly arrived Samovar order!
 Basically I’m going to say that I was scared, but drank it anyway.
 It wasn’t bad, and I’m glad I tried it.